-During the construction period, it is reported that 19 individual trees (Sissau- 18 and Pipal- 1) containing 3.69 m^3 tree volume within the formation width (i.e. 10m) need to be felled down from public land.
+During the construction period, it is reported that 19 individual trees (Sissau- 18 and Pipal- 1) containing 3.69 m^3 tree volume located in public land within the formation width (i.e. 10m) need to be felled down.

 The anticipated impact will be direct of low magnitude, site specific in extent and short term in duration.